Paul Terry (cartoonist): Early life

-Born in California to Joseph and Minnie Perron, Terry's parents moved to San Francisco where he spent most of his early life there.
-In 1904 he began working as a news photographer and began to draw cartoons for newspapers, such as the San Francisco Chronicle, San Francisco Call, and the San Francisco Examiner.
+Born in California to Joseph and Minnie Perron, Terry's parents moved to San Francisco where he spent most of his early life.
+In 1904 he began working as a news photographer and drawing cartoons for newspapers such as the San Francisco Chronicle, San Francisco Call, and the San Francisco Examiner.
 He contributed to a weekly comic strip about a dog titled "Alonzo" for the San Francisco Call in 1909, before it was taken over by his brother John a year later.
 He later transferred to the New York Press in 1910, a newspaper in New York City.

 In 1914, Terry became interested in animation after seeing Winsor McCay's Gertie the Dinosaur.
-While still working for the newspaper, he made his first film, Little Herman, which he completed in two to six months in his living room and sold to the Thanhouser film company of New Rochelle, New York in 1915.
+While still working for the newspaper, he made his first film, Little Herman, which he completed in two to six months in his living room and sold to the Thanhouser film company of New Rochelle, New York, in 1915.

 Later that year, he completed his second film, Down on the Phoney Farm, which is notable for being the first appearance of Farmer Al Falfa.

 In 1916, he began working at Bray Productions, directing and producing a series of eleven Farmer Al Falfa films.
 Before the end of the year, Terry left Bray, taking the rights to Farmer Al Falfa with him.

 Paul Terry Productions

-In 1917, Terry formed his own production company, Paul Terry Productions and produced nine more animated films, including one Farmer Al Falfa film.
+In 1917, Terry formed his own production company, Paul Terry Productions, and produced nine more animated films, including one Farmer Al Falfa film.
 Terry closed his studio to join the United States Army and fought in World War I. After he was discharged from the army in 1919, he briefly supervised cartoons for Paramount Magazine until he eventually made a deal in 1920 to make the Aesop's Fables series to screenwriter Howard Estabrook.

 Fables Pictures

-In 1920, Terry entered into a partnership with Amedee J. Van Beuren, and founded Fables Pictures, which they signed a contract with Pathe Pictures on June 7th, 1921.
-The first picture was released on June 19th on that same year.
-During this time, he began producing a series of Aesop's Film Fables as well as new Farmer Al Falfa films under that banner.
+In 1920, Terry entered into a partnership with Amedee J. Van Beuren, and founded Fables Pictures.
+The studio signed a contract with Pathé Pictures on June 7, 1921.
+The first picture was released on June 19 on that same year.
+During this time, Terry began producing a series of Aesop's Film Fables as well as new Farmer Al Falfa films under that banner.
 Terry experimented with the sound process in a Fable Cartoon called Dinner Time after pressure from Van Beuren, released in September 1928, two months before Walt Disney's Steamboat Willie was released in November 1928.

 Terry's partnership with Van Beuren lasted until 1929, when Terry and Van Beuren disagreed over the switch to producing films with sound.
 Terry started up the Terrytoons studio in New York, where he later moved the studio to New Rochelle in 1932.
 The Thanhouser film company, purchasers of Terry's first films, were also located there.
 Van Beuren retained "Fables Pictures" and renamed it "Van Beuren Studios".